onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 ### Prerequisites
 In order to ensure optimum performance of the **Oneprovider** service, several low-level settings need to be tuned on the host machine.
 This applies to both Docker based as well as package based installations, in particular to nodes where Couchbase database instance are deployed.

+After these settings are modified, the machine needs to be rebooted.

 #### Increase maximum number of opened files
 In order to install **Oneprovider** service on one of the supported operating systems, first make sure that the maximum limit of opened files is sufficient (preferably 63536, but below `/proc/sys/fs/file-max`).
 The limit can be checked using: